Liz Garo

 ZINDY LANDEROS VALLE

-Zindy Landeros Valle has been at Grand Performances for over 20 years.
-In her role as Operations Manager, she helps oversee the front and back end of Grand Performances’ coordination with Plaza Commons Incorporated.
+Zindy Landeros Valle, born and raised in Los Angeles, is the Operations Manager at Grand Performances.
+In her role, she helps oversee the front and back end of GP’s coordination with Plaza Commons Inc.

 Jack Monforte